rbleattler/mdop-docs/mdop/agpm/request-control-of-an-uncontrolled-gpo-agpm30ops.md

 ---
 title: Request Control of an Uncontrolled GPO
-description: Request Control of an Uncontrolled GPO
+description: Request Control of an Uncontrolled GPO in AGPM 3.
 author: aczechowski
 ms.assetid: b668a67a-5a2c-4f6a-8b1c-efa3ca0794d4
 ms.reviewer: